spatialos/gdk-for-unity/README.md

 We are sharing this feature in its early development in the spirit of our open development ethos.

-## Issues and Feedback
+## Issues and feedback

 Despite the experimental nature of this feature, we would still love to have your feedback.
 Please refer to [the main repo feedback section](https://github.com/spatialos/UnityGDK#give-us-feedback).

-## The Feature
+## The feature

-This branch will explore adding Android support to the Unity GDK.
-Changes to code and documentation will relate to development of Android compilation, deployment and optimisation.
-There is currently no official documentation and the docs are a copy of the master branch.
+This branch explores game development for Android with the SpatialOS Unity GDK.
+Changes to code and documentation relate to development of Android compilation, deployment and optimisation.
+There is currently no documentation for Android development; the documentation here is a copy of the documentation in the [SpatialOS Unity GDK repository](https://github.com/spatialos/UnityGDK).

-The rest of the content in this document is a copy of the main [SpatialOS Unity GDK repository](https://github.com/spatialos/UnityGDK).
+The content below is a copy of the readme file in the SpatialOS Unity GDK master branch.

  ---